ais-one/cookbook/README.md

 Read the following <a href="https://medium.com/@aaronjxz/vue-crud-x-a-highly-customisable-crud-component-using-vuejs-and-vuetify-2b1539ce2054" target="_blank">detailed article</a> (usage and explanations in the article are also updated as and when required)

+Roadmap and latest updates can be found on the <a href="https://github.com/ais-one/vue-crud-x/wiki" target="_blank">Wiki</a>

 # What Is vue-crud-x